 If, because of new information or changed circumstances a new or more substantial impact was not previously studied, then a further EIR is required if the change "may produce a significant environmental effect."
-Friends of the College of San Mateo Gardens v.
-San Mateo Comm.
-Coll., 1 Cal.5th 937 at 958 (2016).
+Friends of the College of San Mateo Gardens, 1 Cal.5th at 958.
 This is determined under the "fair argument" standard, meaning that an EIR is required if there is any substantial evidence that changes in circumstances or new information not previously available demonstrates that the project may have a significant environmental impact.
-Id.